 After that purchase which took me years to save up for it took me at least another few year to replace my first nameless drum stool.
 I actually had been a professional musician for a few years before finally replacing my first crappy way too hard drum stool.

 Needless to say, I would tell my teenager self to first get a decent chair.
 Also needless to say, I wouldn’t expect my teenager self to seriously use this advice because I was a pretty stubborn kid.
 So I probably would've got the double bass drum pedal first anyway..

 A decent drum throne is a very important part of your kit.
 The effect it has on your playing and your physical wellbeing should not be underestimated.

-If you want to learn more about balance, coordination, timing and all of the other twenty four Categories Of Rhythmic Elements you want to join our Level 1 Membership.
-You’ll gain a lifetime of material in the almost 2500 pages Level 1 – The complete workbook/encyclopedia for the modern drummer.
-And you will get lots of additional material in our Level 1 additional online drum lessons.
+If you want to learn more about balance, coordination, timing and all of the other twenty four Categories Of Rhythmic Elements you'll want to get the 3D Drumming System.
+You’ll gain a lifetime of material in The Ultimate Drummer's Workbook/Encyclopedia.
+And after purchasing you will get a very nice option to join our Premium Membership at a ridiculously low price.
+For life.

-If you opt for the Premium Membership you now get the books Level 1, Sub 5, and access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
+This will get you the books 3D and Sub 5, but it will also give you access to all additional courses such as Double Bass, Odd Time Playing, Brazilian Rhythms and many more to come.
 You also get access to all the Rudiment Sections and all the MIDI on our website.
 If this doesn’t get you motivated, then probably nothing will.